Appsilon/r-lambda-workflow/README.md

   * use a layer previously prepared (see [Existing layers and AMI](#existing-layers-and-ami))
   * create new layer with required packages (see [R packages Layer](#r-packages-layer)).
 Creating layer with R packages requires AMI with R preinstalled.
 You can use one previously prepared (see [Existing layers and AMI](#existing-layers-and-ami)) or create a new one (see [Lambda AMI with R](#lambda-ami-with-r)).

+Provide those layers to your function.
+Layer with basic R has to be merged as first.

 ### Configuring the AWS services

 To be able to use this workflow, you have to configure AWS serives.